shura-git/Golang-Practice-Lab-By-Rahul/README.md

 # Golang-Practice-Lab-By-Rahul

+explanation :
+	1. The type of data expected by a function must be specified in the function parameters.
+	2. But sometimes, we don’t always know the exact type ahead of time.
+	3. Interfaces let us specify behavior instead of concrete types.
+	4. This allows our code to work with different types that behave the same way.

+example :

 Suppose we have a situation where we want to fetch user details using a user ID.
 Now, this user could come from different places — like a Postgres database, or maybe from a mock in memory when we are writing tests.